 Share of voice

-SoV evaluates how well-liked your client's business is in comparison to its rivals.
+SoV evaluates how well-liked your client's business is compared to its rivals.
 When you are just beginning to deal with a new social media management client and want to see how their business is positioned on the market, it's a terrific measure to calculate.

 What are Social Media KPIs for Loyalty?